 Rich in monounsaturated fats, olive oil prevents and lessens the effects of cardiovascular disease and diabetes.
 It contains oleic acid, in addition to some compounds (squalene and terpenoids) that are believed to be effective in preventing cancer, which kills a staggering 50 percent of dogs over age 10.

-With high levels of antioxidants -- including polyphenols, vitamin E, chlorophyll, and carotenoids -- olive oil is very effective at arming the body’s immune system so it can efficiently fight off disease.
+With high levels of antioxidants — including polyphenols, vitamin E, chlorophyll, and carotenoids — olive oil is very effective at arming the body’s immune system so it can efficiently fight off disease.
 That’s especially important as we (humans as well as canines) transition from one season to another.

 Dogs don’t live nearly as long as we want them to, but nothing looks sadder than a young dog going gray before his time.
-Olive oil prevents free radical cell oxidation (see above), which can lead to premature aging, so it works to help keep your dog looking as vibrantly youthful as he did in his salad days.
+Olive oil for dogs prevents free radical cell oxidation (see above), which can lead to premature aging, so it works to help keep your dog looking as vibrantly youthful as he did in his salad days.

 Olive oil helps prevent the cognitive decline associated with aging in all species, so be sure to serve it to senior dogs at least once daily, to keep their minds beautiful and cloud-free.
 This is especially important if your dog is a super-smartie, such as a Border Collie, Poodle, or Mensa mutt.

-Circulation improves and breathing comes more easily with a daily dose of olive oil -- it helps increase blood flow and, in humans, lessens the effects of asthma.
+Circulation improves and breathing comes more easily with a daily dose of olive oil — it helps increase blood flow and, in humans, lessens the effects of asthma.
 So, by extension, it can be a dogsend for brachycephalic breeds such as the Bulldog, who sometimes struggle to breathe.

-Do you add olive oil to your dog’s diet?
+Tell us: What do you think of olive oil for dogs?
+Do you add it to your dog’s diet or beauty routine?
 Did we convince you to start?
 Let us know in the comments!